Genetics of aggression: Heritability

 These three main experimental types are used in animal studies, studies testing heritability and molecular genetics, and gene/environment interaction studies.
+For example, researchers may use mice and rats to better understand how certain genes are linked to aggressive behavior and how these traits show up in people in different situations.
 Recently, important links between aggression and genetics have been studied and the results are allowing scientists to better understand the connections.
+Even though things like how someone is raised and their environment matter a lot, more research shows that genetics play an important role in behavior.

 Selective breeding

 The heritability of aggression has been observed in many animal strains after noting that some strains of birds, dogs, fish, and mice seem to be more aggressive than other strains.
 Selective breeding has demonstrated that it is possible to select for genes that lead to more aggressive behavior in animals.
 Selective breeding examples also allow researchers to understand the importance of developmental timing for genetic influences on aggressive behavior.
 A study done in 1983 (Cairns) produced both highly aggressive male and female strains of mice dependent on certain developmental periods to have this more aggressive behavior expressed.
 These mice were not observed to be more aggressive during the early and later stages of their lives, but during certain periods of time (in their middle-age period) were more violent and aggressive in their attacks on other mice.
+In another study, mice selectively bred for aggressive behavior showed differences in attack behavior and neurochemical levels in the brain compared to non-aggressive strain.
+This demonstrates how aggression related traits can be genetically inherited and expressed under specific experimental conditions.
 Selective breeding is a quick way to select for specific traits and see those selected traits within a few generations of breeding.
 These characteristics make selective breeding an important tool in the study of genetics and aggressive behavior.